Senzari/api-docs/source/index.md

   }
 }
 ```

+The response you receive will vary based on the node or edge that you are reading, but it will take the following general form:

 The MusicGraph API uses standard HTTP/1.1 response codes as described in [RFC 2616](http://tools.ietf.org/html/rfc2616 "The HTTP/1.1 Standard") to indicate the success or failure of an API request.
 Codes in the 2xx range indicate success, codes in the 4xx and 5xx ranges indicate an error; for example, an invalid id, missing api key, or type exception.